Fylgja

-In Norse mythology, a fylgja (Old Norse: /non/, plural fylgjur /non/) is a supernatural being or spirit which accompanies a person in connection to their fate or fortune.
+In Nordic folklore and mythology, a fylgja (Old Norse: /non/, Old Swedish: fylghia, older Dalecarlian: fylgja) is a supernatural being or spirit which accompanies a person in connection to their fate or fortune.
 They can appear to people in their sleep as dream-women, or appear to them while awake, often in the disembodied spiritual form of an enemy.

 Etymology

 The word fylgja means "to accompany".
 The term fylgja is typically translated into English as "fetch", a similar being from Irish folklore.